alexec/maven-vbox-plugin/README.md

 An example template can be found in src/test/vbox/UbuntuServer.

+When provisioning starts up, all the files in your definition dir are available on http://%IP%:%PORT%/, e.g. for preseed.cfg.

-Supported OSs
+Supported OS Types
 ===
-* Ubuntu Server only.
+* Ubuntu

 Known Issues
 ===
-* Only support for one profile ATM.
+* Only support for one definition ATM.
+* US keyboard layouts.